Europe area of globe

 Evidence Gaps and Limitations

 Different sources of data on migration and migrants in the UK are not always consistent with each other.
-There are various reasons for this, including differences in how data sources define migrants; known uncertainty in the estimates, which come with margins of error; and unknown sources of error, such as that arising from the fact that not everyone agrees to participate in official surveys.
+There are various reasons for this, including differences in how data sources define migrants; known uncertainty in the estimates, which come with margins of error; and unknown sources of error, such as those arising from the fact that not everyone agrees to participate in official surveys.
 This means that it is often sensible to look at the overall picture across several data sources, rather than focusing on short-term changes in a single dataset.
-ONS has identified several limitations in current data sources, and is currently developing new approaches to producing migration statistics to address them.
-This is likely to lead to substantial changes in official migration data between now and 2023.

 Acknowledgements

-This briefing was produced with the support of Trust for London and the Economic and Social Research Council (EU Right and Brexit Hub, ES/S007385/1).
-Thanks to Zachary Strain for research assistance, and to staff at the Home Office for helpful comments on a previous draft.
+This briefing was produced with the support of the Economic and Social Research Council and Trust for London.
+Thanks to Zachary Strain for help updating this briefing, and to staff at the Home Office for helpful comments on a previous draft.

 1. Media Coverage